nnachefski/ocpstuff/install-puddle.md

-## This doc describes how to perform a disconnected installation of puddle builds
+## This doc describes how to perform a disconnected installation of puddle builds (internal RH release candidates)

 #### # You must first sync the development rpm repos from the internal build servers
 ###### # make sure you have ample space available on your local repo box (called repo.home.nicknach.net in my lab).